 Dr. William Thomas Gemmell was born on the 18th of January, 1875 in Tuckersmith Township, Huron County.
 He was the 7th of 8 children born to Thomas Gemmell and the former Jane McFadgeon.
 His parents were farmers and his siblings were; John, Mary Jane, Agnes, Ellen, Anne, David and Elizabeth.
+Both of Dr. Gemmell’s parents were born in Scotland, but Dr. Gemmell and all of his siblings were born in Tuckersmith Twp (Huron County).
 Dr. Gemmell attended Stratford Collegiate and graduated as a teacher from the Ottawa Normal School.
 Dr. Gemmell taught school for a period of time, before enrolling in medical school.

 In the 1901 Canadian Census, he was listed as a medical student living in Toronto, Ontario.
 He graduated M.D.,C.M. from Trinity Medical School in conjunction with The University of Toronto Faculty of Medicine in 1903.
 Upon his graduation he was awarded a silver medal for his scholastic abilities.